Here’s what you need to know about the global refugee crisis for World Refugee Day, 2024.

 Concern’s work with refugees

+Emergency response is part of Concern’s DNA and working with refugee communities in this context has become a core skill for our teams over the last six decades.
 We work with both refugee communities and host countries to ease the pressure that mass displacement can put on a host community.
 In addition to meeting the frontline needs — including food, shelter, protection, and other non-food essentials — we also work with refugees on longer-term initiatives, including skill-building and livelihood development and psychosocial support.

 We also put a special focus on the needs of child refugees (who make up 40% of the global refugee population), including education, family support, and providing safe spaces where they can play and enjoy their childhood.

-In 2023, we responded to 66 emergencies in 20 countries, reaching nearly 15.5 million people.
+Last year, we responded to 66 emergencies in 20 countries, reaching nearly 15.5 million people.
 This included:

 • Playing an essential role in NGO coordination in Chad and collaborating with a consortium of NGOs on the cross-border response to support Sudanese refugees.